Quaternionic Mahler measure: Mahler measures of slice regular polynomials

 Determine its Mahler measure $\mH(P)$. \end{problem} In view of Theorem~\ref{thm:pq}, our objective is narrowed down to find the Mahler measure of the $\ast$-product of monomials.
 In contrast to real polynomials, there are no straightforward solutions, since $m_{\mbh}(P\ast Q)=m_{\mbh}(P)+m_{\mbh}(Q)$ does not hold in general.

-While the general task can indeed be quite challenging, there are specific cases where the complexity diminishes.
-For examples, when $P$ is one-slice preserving, the computation is more approachable.
+While the general task can indeed be quite challenging, there are specific cases where the integrals involved become simpler to deal with.
+For example, when $P$ is one-slice preserving, the computation is more approachable.
 The following proof provides us with an example illustrating how to obtain the Mahler measures of $(x-i)^{*n}$.

-\begin{proof}[Proof of Theorem~\ref{thm:iteratedi}] Let $q=a+rI$ with $I=i \cos\theta+j\sin\theta\cos\psi+k\sin\theta\sin\psi$.
+\begin{proof}[Proof of Theorem~\ref{thm:iteratedi}] Let $q=a+rJ$ with $J=i \cos\theta+j\sin\theta\cos\psi+k\sin\theta\sin\psi$.
 By the Representation Formula~\ref{lem:repformula}, we get